fershad/fershad.com/src/writing/reduce-page-weight-with-picture-tag.md

 ---
 title: Reduce the Weight of Your Web Pages with the Picture Tag
 published: 2020/09/16
+permalink:  /writing/reduce-page-weight-with-picture-tag/
+summary: >-
+  Images often combine to make up the largest group of resources on a web page (in terms of file size).
+Therefore, optimising images is one of the easiest steps any website owner can take when looking at improving the performance of their website.
 ---

 Images often combine to make up the largest group of resources on a web page (in terms of file size).
 Therefore, optimising images is one of the easiest steps any website owner can take when looking at improving the performance of their website.